suwu150/replace-all-js/README.md

 # replace-all-js
-js replaceAll achieve, use of regex
+js replaceAll achieve, use of RegExp
 # use
 ```$xslt
 const { replaceAll } = require('replace-all-js');